Press enter to see results or esc to cancel.

-Discover the world's top
+Discover the world's top health insurers.

-a click of the button.
+Compare quotes with a click of the button.

 Americans who would like to live in Singapore must have an immigration visa.
-To obtain one, apply through Singapore’s Immigration and Checkpoint Authority.
+To obtain one, apply through Singapore’s Immigration and Checkpoints Authority.
 In order to work in Singapore, you will also need the applicable work permits (called passes in Singapore).

 Immigration visas are available for investors, workers, students, and eligible family members of these expats.
 Pre-marriage Long-Term passes may also be granted to the future spouses of Singapore citizens.

-- Singapore Employment Pass (EP) and Personalised Employment Pass
+1. Singapore Employment Pass (EP) and Personalised Employment Pass

-- Singapore S-Pass
+2. Singapore S-Pass

-- Singapore Dependent Pass (DP)
+3. Singapore Dependent Pass (DP)

-- Long-Term Visit Pass
+4. Long-Term Visit Pass

-- Singapore Investor Pass
+5. Singapore Investor Pass

-- Singapore Entrepreneur Pass (EntrePass)
+6. Singapore Entrepreneur Pass (EntrePass)

 Work Passes are issued by the Ministry of Manpower (MOM).

-1. Singapore Employment Pass (EP)
+1. Employment Pass for Skilled US Professionals

 Singapore’s Employment Pass (EP) is for professionals, managers, and executives from countries outside of Singapore.
 This is the appropriate pass for an American expat seeking a job in a professional industry, and your future employer will help you apply.

-We offer additional insights into Singapore’s Employment Pass in this article.
+Find out more about Singapore’s Employment Pass in this article.

-Singapore Personalized Employment Pass
+Personalized Employment Pass for High-Earners

 Singapore offers Personalized Employment Passes (PEP) to particularly high-earning Employment Pass holders.
 The PEP has unique benefits and flexibility for these holders.
 More information about the PEP can be found in this handy article.

-2. Singapore’s S Pass
+2. S Pass for Mid-Level US Employees

 This is one type of Work Pass that allows family members, such as spouses and dependent children, to obtain Dependent Passes easily.